Mahurangi Magazine logo

 Biomass and Coal Plateau.
 Oil and Gas Climb Ever Higher: Despite 40 years of climate conferences and relentless renewables hype, 77% of primary energy in 2023 was from fossil fuels.
 Solar that year contributed 2.3, having enjoyed a nearly 130% increase since 2019.
 In that time, however, solar only added 2404 terawatt-hours, whereas fossil-fuel added 3931. covid-19, meantime, demonstrated what it takes to put a Great Mobilisation-sized crimp in fossil-fuel use—oil shocks and economic crashes barely checked energy demand, never mind the effortless net-zero hubris. chart Our World in Data

 Tammadge Lodge.
-Cimino’s mother loathed it.
-Not the spacious Californian bungalow, carriage-sweep property sited across Kūiti valley at the town’s particularly picturesque, narrowed northern end.
-No, Noeline Adelaide Cole née Cimino radiantly imbued that.
-After a succession of crabbed, neglected rentals—the last in particular—she was deeply appreciative to reside in such a fittingly gracious residence where family and friends could visit, stay overnight and enjoy genteel lodgings and hospitality.
-No, what ‘Noel’ hated was her husband’s, octave-lower, telephone voice and airs:
+Cimino’s mother detested it.
+Not the spacious Californian-bungalowed, carriage-swept, park-like property located on the eastern picturesque Kūiti valley shoulder of the town’s, narrowed downstream end.
+No, Noeline Adelaide Cole née Cimino positively, radiantly imbued its gables.
+After a succession of crabbed, neglected rentals—the lastsouth end of Carrol Street a few steps awy from the pumice-dirt stock route that now forms part of State Highway 3 by-passing Kūiti’s main street in particular—she was deeply grateful to reside in such a fittingly gracious residence where family and friends could visit, stay overnight and enjoy genteel lodgings and hospitality.
+No, what irritated ‘Noel’ was her husband’s octave-lower telephone voice and airs:

-Machiavellian might be one word for Cimino’s plan, but that would probably be praising it.
-Megalomaniacal, certainly, but circuitous , possibly too circuitous for its own good, is probably the pertinent adjective here, in describing the convoluted, immediate mission of this work of near-term-future fiction.
+Machiavellian , might be one word for Cimino’s plan but that would probably be praising it.
+Megalomaniacal, certainly, but circuitous , and very possibly too circuitous for its own good, is probably the pertinent adjective here, in describing the convoluted, immediate mission of this work of near-term-future fiction.
 Readers are reminded that the mission of writing Light the Fuse is not for it to not to be published, much less be read by more than a few hardy or quirky souls.
-Writing it is one man’s moonshot-attempt to intrigue just one, award-winning author sufficiently, that her publisher, in turn, becomes similarly curious, to convinces she, or some other hapless soul, to accept the writing commission—the sweet fruits of which, become the best seller, provoking the movie, the sequels, prequels, miniseries, and more.
+Writing it is one man’s moonshot-attempt to intrigue an award-winning author sufficiently, that her publisher, in turn, becomes similarly curious, to convince she—or maybe some blocked bard yet just possibly capable of redemonstrating once-exceptional powers—to accept the commission.
+The sweet fruits become the best seller, provoking the movie, the sequels, prequels, miniseries, and more.

-Such blockbuster literature and cinematography, not being and end in itself of course, but to determinedly help build a mandate for the Churchillian leadership, specifically in the antipodes, to democratically initiate a proto-Great Mobilisation, then regional, Australasian–Southwest Pacific-Great Mobilisation, and, ultimately, to light the fuse of the beyond-urgent, global, Great Mobilisation…
+Blockbuster literature and cinematography is not an end in itself, of course, the world already has more than enough entertainment.
+Rather, the entire purpose of the fuse-lighter envisaged is to determinedly help build a mandate for the Churchillian leadership so patently needed.
+These antipodean Aotearoa islands have the cachet to democratically initiate an equitable proto-Great Mobilisation.
+From there, regional, Australasian–Southwest Pacific-Great Mobilisation.
+Ultimately: light the fuse of the beyond-urgent, global, Great Mobilisation!

 Acknowledgements | Prologue